 Southern Vermont Economy Summit

-The 2021 Southern Vermont Economy Summit is a virtual learning and networking event for municipal, community and business leaders that focuses on the long term development of Southern Vermont’s economy.
+The 2022 Southern Vermont Economy Summit is a learning and networking event for municipal, community and business leaders that focuses on the long-term development of Southern Vermont’s economy.
 It's a time for our region to gather, think big, learn something new, ask questions and connect.

 During IEDC's Economic Development Week